This document explains how to approve an Access Approval request.

 After you have enrolled some users as approvers, those users receive all access requests.

-To approve an Access Approval request using the Cloud Console, do the following:
+To approve an Access Approval request using the console, do the following:

-To see all your pending approval requests, go to the Access Approval page in the Cloud Console.
+To see all your pending approval requests, go to the Access Approval page in the console.

 If you have opted to receive Access Approval requests through email, you can also go to this page by clicking the link in the email sent to you with the approval request.